ETS-Android3/CS-Capstone.github.io/README.md

 In the computer science program at Southern New Hampshire University my future professional goals have changed I thought I would be more into algorithms and artificial intelligence.
 But when I took my second computer science class in object oriented analytics and design we learned about the different processes an example Scum and Waterfall.

+The artifact I picked was a previous class CS 360 Mobile Architecture and Programming the project is an inventory app.
+You can store items and select items in the inventory app.
+The Java file was made a few months ago.
+Learning about variables help me create better databases.

 ###  Code Review